 \section{Summary}

-Interacting quark stars composed of interacting quark matter, including the interquark effects such as the pQCD corrections and the color-superconductivity, can have large compactness with large $\bar{\lambda}$, which characterizes the size of strong interactions in a dimensionless rescaling approach that can maximally reduce the number of degrees of freedom.
-We have shown that interacting quark stars with $\bar{\lambda}\gtrsim 10$ can meet the compactness condition for generating GW echoes, i.e., featuring a photon sphere within the Buchdahl's limit.
+Interacting quark stars composed of interacting quark matter, including interquark effects such as pQCD corrections and color superconductivity, can have large compactness with large $\bar{\lambda}$, which characterizes the size of strong interactions in a dimensionless rescaling approach that can maximally reduce the number of degrees of freedom.
+We showed that interacting quark stars with $\bar{\lambda}\gtrsim 10$ can meet the compactness condition for generating GW echoes, i.e., they feature a photon sphere within the Buchdahl's limit.
 Taking the CFL phase for illustration, after rescaling the results back into the dimensional form, we explicitly constructed the corresponding dimensional parameter space of $B_{\rm eff}$ and $\Delta$ with variations of $a_4$ and $m_s$ in their empirical range.
-Furthermore, we showed that a smaller echo frequency is achieved for a larger center pressure and a larger $\bar{\lambda}$, from which we obtain a general scaling relation for the minimal echo frequency $f_\text{echo}^{\rm min}\approx 5.76 {\sqrt{B_{\rm eff}/\text{(100 MeV)}^4}} \,\,\, \rm kHz$.
+Furthermore, we showed that a smaller echo frequency is achieved for a larger center pressure and a larger $\bar{\lambda}$, from which we obtained a general scaling relation for the minimal echo frequency $f_\text{echo}^{\rm min}\approx 5.76 {\sqrt{B_{\rm eff}/\text{(100 MeV)}^4}} \,\,\, \rm kHz$.
 Therefore, the echo frequencies for IQSs are on the order of a few kilohertz when the effective bag constant is on its conventional order $B_{\rm eff} \sim (100 \rm \,MeV)^4$.
 This study opens up the possibility of gravitational wave echoes being generated from physical compact stars in the conventional Einstein gravity framework.